katvef/katve-blog/content/posts/used.md

 +++
 ## Introduction

-I came out as trans two days ago, ready to explore myself and find my place in the world – but then everything fell apart.
+I came out as trans two days ago, ready to explore myself and find who I am – but then everything fell apart.

 ## The Story